box/developer.box.com/content/guides/archives/index.md

 ## Archives are folders

 Archives are a special type of folders.
-Box Archive APIs allow you to create, list and delete archives.
+Box Archive APIs allow you to create, list, update and delete archives.
 However, there are other APIs that also work with archives or with content within archives.
 For a full list of supported APIs, see the [Supported APIs][Supported APIs] guide.